Lady Musgrave Island campground

 Camp site surface: Sand.

-Facilities: Composting toilets, emergency radio, fuel storage and compressor bunker.
+Facilities: Accessible toilets, emergency radio, fuel storage and compressor bunker.

 Fires: Prohibited (open and closed).
 Gas or liquid fuelled stoves for cooking purposes are permitted.